-

 Our approach

-We are committed to managing our land in a productive and sustainable manner ensuring proactive stewardship of our landholdings, including those that have not undergone industrial activity.
-We are also committed to identifying, recording and protecting, in alignment with local regulatory requirements and best practice, cultural heritage and archaeologically sensitive locations on our landholdings.
+We are responsible for managing areas of land we own or lease that are protected by legislation or other mechanisms.
+We manage our land in a productive and sustainable manner ensuring proactive stewardship of our landholdings, including those that have not undergone industrial activity.
+We identify, record and protect in alignment with local regulatory requirements, and we also consider best practice, cultural heritage and archaeologically sensitive locations on our landholdings.

-We support species’ preservation and biodiversity conservation through integrated land use planning and management practices, partnerships and research.
-This supports the long-term sustainability of our business and the environment in which we operate, by seeking opportunities to reduce our operational footprint, wherever possible, and addressing biodiversity impacts.
+We support species preservation and biodiversity conservation through integrated land use planning and management practices, partnerships and research, where appropriate.
+This supports the long-term sustainability of our industrial assets and the environment in which we operate, by seeking opportunities to reduce our operational footprint, where possible, and addressing biodiversity impacts.

 High biodiversity areas